-His research in the Molecular and BioPhotonics Project focuses on optics and nanobiophotonics for optical medical imaging and quantitative biophysics, involving development and application of the following areas: (1) multimodal molecular imaging techniques; (2) integrated optical analysis platforms for multiplexed bio-assays; (3) bio-inspired assembly of nanoscale building blocks for optical bio-sensors; and (4) quantitative image analysis software for multiplexed dynamic bio-assays.
+His research in the Molecular and BioPhotonics Project focuses on optics and nanobiophotonics for optical medical imaging and quantitative biophysics, involving development and application of the following areas: (1) multimodal molecular imaging techniques; (2) the development of phantoms for optical medical imaging; (3) bio-inspired assembly of nanoscale building blocks for optical bio-sensors; and (4) quantitative image analysis software.

-Recent contributions to professional societies include serving on a steering committee of the IEEE-Nanotechnology Conference in 2010, a program committee of the annual SPIE BiOS convention since 2006, and a ISO scanning probe microscopy subcommittee in 2005-2007.
-He received a NIST/DoC Silver Medal for "the development of an innovative nanotechnology tool for the highly sensitive and selective optical detections of bacterial pathogens" in 2008.
-He has authored 53 technical papers, delivered 28 invited talks, and holds two U.S. Patents.
+Recent contributions to professional societies include serving on the committee for the 'Quality and Reliability of Biomedical Devices' program at annual SPIE BiOS Conference since 2006.
+He received a NIST/Department of Commerce Silver Medal for "the development of an innovative nanotechnology tool for the highly sensitive and selective optical detections of bacterial pathogens" in 2008.
+He has authored 90 technical papers, delivered 57 invited talks, and holds six U.S. Patents.